Cornerstone Montclair’s mission is to foster a vibrant community hub that rests on three pillars:

 Between the lines of the mission of Cornerstone Montclair is the message that people with disabilities aren’t satisfied sitting on the sidelines.
 They find fulfillment in the same things their non-disabled peers do: they want to be contributors, they want to work, they want to be healthy and have fun.
 Perhaps most importantly, they want to have friends and feel comfortable and welcome where they live.

 Wendy is married to Andrew Lacey and lives with her family in Montclair, New Jersey.
 They have four young children and a crazy dog.
 The family is very active in the Montclair community, particularly in the area of Special Education.
 The Laceys are strong advocates for inclusive in both community and educational settings for children with special needs.

 Wendy started her career in investment banking and after receiving a Masters in Public Administration from New York University, transitioned into the non-profit sector, focusing on education and mentoring.
 She started Cornerstone Montclair in 2017 and added The General Store as a mission partner in 2018.

-Wendy serves on several boards, including the New Jersey Coalition for Inclusive Education and Big Brothers Big Sisters of Essex, Hudson and Union Counties, and the Advisory Board at Montclair State University’s College of Education and Human Services..
+Wendy serves on several boards, including the New Jersey Coalition for Inclusive Education, Big Brothers Big Sisters of Essex, Hudson and Union Counties, and the Advisory Board at Montclair State University’s College of Education and Human Services..
 For over 15 years she has actively worked with and supported the mission of Link Community School in Newark, including serving as Chairperson of the Board of Trustees.
 She sits on Montclair Township’s People with Disabilities Committee.